Teachers who house sit in Shanghai, China

 So there was never a dull moment while in China!

-Any cultural differences that make house and pet sitting more difficult?
+Any cultural differences that made house and pet sitting more difficult?

 If we had been house sitting in Shanghai for a Chinese family, we imagine there could have been some cultural differences.
 However, everyone loves their animals and their homes just the same.
 So overall, we don't think the differences would have been too big.